 Craig Wasson, Melanie Griffith, Gregg Henry, Deborah Shelton, Guy Boyd, Dennis Franz, David Haskell, Rebecca Stanley, Al Israel, Douglas Warhit, B.J.
 Jones, Russ Marin, Lane Davies, Barbara Crampton, Larry Flash Jenkins, Monte Landis, Linda Shaw, Mindi Miller, Denise Loveday, Gela Nash Update Cast

-More Behind The Scenes from Body Double
+More Making Of Body Double

 Struggling B-movie actor Jake Scully (Wasson) is given the day off after experiencing a panic attack on the set of a vampire flick, when the role finds the claustrophobic entombed in a coffin.
 To regain his senses, he grabs some lunch and drives home to surprise his girlfriend.